 Sometimes an air embolism is small and doesn’t cause any significant blockage in the veins or arteries.
 These embolisms are capable of resolving on their own without causing any major symptoms or health complications.

 Contrarily, larger air embolisms can lead to serious consequences to a patient’s health, some of which can be deadly, such as heart attack and stroke.

 Sometimes, a doctor will know when and how the air bubble may have entered or is entering the body.
 In such cases, the problem can be corrected to avoid serious complications and reduce the probability of future air embolisms.

-Specific methods of treatment might include having the doctor place the patient in a sitting position.
+Specific methods of treatment might include having the doctor place the patient left side down with the feet higher than the head.
 This will prevent the trapped air from traveling to the body’s vital organs, such as the brain, heart and lungs.

 Surgery may be needed to remove the air embolism.
 Other treatments might include certain medicines, such as adrenaline to assist with heart problems, or hyperbaric oxygen therapy to shrink the air embolism and cause it to be harmlessly absorbed by the bloodstream.

 Although rare, it is possible to have an allergic reaction (hypersensitivity) to the saline solution found inside an IV Flush Syringe.
 Anaphylaxis, a sudden, serious and potentially life-threatening whole-body allergic reaction can occur within just minutes of exposure to the preservatives in the saline solution (sodium chloride) in the sensitive patient.
 As histamine is released in various parts of the body, the airways can begin to tighten and other severe symptoms can result.

 Anaphylaxis is a medical emergency that requires immediate medical attention.

 Please seek the advice of a medical professional before making health care decisions.